tfgg/yournextmep/_candidates/eu2014/labour/junab-ali.md

 person: junab-ali
 region: south-west
 party: labour
-title: South West - Labour Party - Junab Ali
+title: Junab Ali is running for MEP in South West for the Labour Party
 incumbent: false
 ---